rishabh06704/MobileApps/bucketlist/Readme.md

 ![error](<Screenshots/Screenshot 2_error.png>)

-3: Populated list with some completed items
+3: Populated list with some completed items indicated by a strike-through

 ![Populated list with some completed items](Screenshots/Screenshot3_List_.png)